Dear Debt Adviser,

 This question could only come from Texas!
-I lived in the Lone Star State early in my career and my 1st son was born there.
+I lived in the Lone Star State early in my career and my first son was born there.
 I am pleased to see that the concept of fair play and the bad guys being brought to justice still endures.
 Also, that people still go by their first 2 initials as my son SB can attest.
 My guess is that the collection firm you are dealing with is full of Yankees who don't share your view of fair play.

-You are correct that the garden variety negative items on your credit report, with the exception of a Chapter 7 bankruptcy, government debts and a few other categories, must be deleted from your report 7 years after the 1st date of the delinquency that resulted in the debt being charged off.
+You are correct that the garden variety negative items on your credit report, with the exception of a Chapter 7 bankruptcy, government debts and a few other categories, must be deleted from your report 7 years after the first date of the delinquency that resulted in the debt being charged off.

 The collection account is a reincarnation of the original debt, which is long since dead but not forgotten.
 It has probably been sold many times.
 However, the original debt plus fees and interest are what's being collected.
 Therefore, the new collection account is still subject to the 7-year date of the original account, regardless of when the collector bought the debt.
 Whether by design or a lack of fastidiousness, my experience is that players in the secondary debt market are less tidy in their credit reporting habits than original creditors.
 It's lucky for you that credit reporting agencies don't like untidy credit reporters any more than a Texas ranger likes a rattlesnake.